tidwall/uhaha/README.md

 ./ticket -n 2 -a 10.0.0.3:11001 --tls-cert uhaha-example.pem --tls-key uhaha-example-key.pem --auth my-secret -j 10.0.0.1:11001
 ```

-Finally you can connect to the server from a client that has the `rootCA.pem`.
+Now you can connect to the server from a client that has the `rootCA.pem`.
 You can find the location of your rootCA.pem file in the running `ls "$(mkcert -CAROOT)/rootCA.pem"`.

 ```sh